kenyonhall/pacman/README.md

 # pacman
 A fun Pacman game implementation using modern web technologies.
-Play and enjoy the classic game with enhanced graphics.
+Coming soon, play and enjoy the classic game with enhanced graphics.